-You can receive the deduction for the interest you paid on college loans during the tax year up to $2,500.
+You should be able to receive this tax deduction for any interest that you paid on qualified college loans during the tax year, up to a total of $2,500.

-Eligible college loans include both federal student loans and private student loans.
+Eligible college loans include all federal student loans and most private student loans.

-Examples of loans that are eligible for the student loan interest deduction include:
+Examples of college loans that are eligible for the student loan interest deduction include:

 - Subsidized Federal Stafford Loan

 - Unsubsidized Federal Stafford Loan

 - Federal Perkins Loan

 - Federal Parent PLUS Loan

 Interest paid on federal student loan debt made through the Federal Direct Loan Program and the Federal Family Education Loan (FFEL) program is eligible.

 Another point to bear in mind is that the student loan interest deduction is available to both student borrowers and parent borrowers.
 This includes Federal Parent PLUS Loan borrowers and private parent loan borrowers.